harness-community/terraform-harness-connectors/modules/azure/cloud/README.md

-# Terraform Modules for Harness Environments
+# Terraform Modules for Harness Connectors - Azure Cloud
-Terraform Module for creating and managing Harness Environments
+Terraform Module for creating and managing the Harness Connector for Azure Cloud

 ## Summary
-This module handle the creation and managment of Environments by leveraging the Harness Terraform provider
+This module handle the creation and managment of Connectors by leveraging the Harness Terraform provider

+## Supported Terraform Versions
+    - v1.3.7
+    - v1.3.8
+    - v1.3.9
+    - v1.4.0

 ## Providers